FlackAP/booyah/README.md

 The easy mode template parser in JavaScript.

-Decide what you want your tamplate tags to look like and replace them with the content you want.
+Decide what you want your template tags to look like and replace them with the content you want.
 Super small no predefined syntax rules.

 A quick example: